-Every Member entitled to vote on any Resolution at a General Meeting is entitled to inspect the proxies lodged with the company.
+Every Member entitled to vote on any Resolution at a General Meeting is entitled to inspect the proxies lodged (whether considered valid/invalid)with the company, .
 The inspection should be allowed during the period starting twenty-four hours before the time fixed for the commencement of the Meeting and ending with the conclusion of the Meeting.